komachi/icsend/docs/build.md

-Send has two build configurations, development and production.
+icsend has two build configurations, development and production.
 Both can be run via `npm` scripts, `npm start` for development and `npm run build` for production.
 Webpack is our only build tool and all configuration lives in [webpack.config.js](../webpack.config.js).

 # Development

-`npm start` launches a `webpack-dev-server` on port 8080 that compiles the assets and watches files for changes.
+`npm start` launches a `webpack-dev-server` on port 1337 that compiles the assets and watches files for changes.
 It also serves the backend API and frontend unit tests via the `server/bin/dev.js` entrypoint.
-The frontend tests can be run in the browser by navigating to http://localhost:8080/test and will rerun automatically as the watched files are saved with changes.
+The frontend tests can be run in the browser by navigating to http://localhost:1337 test and will rerun automatically as the watched files are saved with changes.

 # Production